-Number one....follow all health code rules to the letter, they make spot checks and one violation can get you a citation or closed.
-Number two....Make up contracts for your prospective clients to sign...it should include a waiver (in case of injury), clear payment terms, vacation and any other specifics (closing time, late pick up fees, late payment fees, etc...)
-Don't get softhearted and babysit without one because you will be sorry later.
-Number three...Security...all children should be signed in and out and only release the child to the parent...if someone else is coming to get the child, require ID.
-I also keep a polaroid on hand and snap a picture of anyone authorized to pick the child up and keep a folder on each child with the pics..the contract...the medical release and insurance information, etc. In this regard you cannot be too cautious...and I haven't had any complaints about all the precautions I take.
-Also, check with your local childrens protective service and/or health agency..they will have classes and complete information on zoning and certification.
+Number one, follow all health code rules to the letter.
+They make spot checks and one violation can get you a citation or closed.
+Number two, make up contracts for your prospective clients to sign.
+It should include a waiver (in case of injury), clear payment terms, vacation and any other specifics (closing time, late pick up fees, late payment fees, etc.) Don't get softhearted and babysit without one because you will be sorry later.
+Number three is security.
+All children should be signed in and out and only release the child to the parent.
+If someone else is coming to get the child, require an ID.
+I also keep a camera on hand and snap a picture of anyone authorized to pick the child up and keep a folder on each child with the pics, the contract, the medical release and insurance information, etc. In this regard you cannot be too cautious, and I haven't had any complaints about all the precautions I take.
+Also, check with your local children's protective service and/or health agency.
+They will have classes and complete information on zoning and certification.
 Good luck.

-For the reader that wanted to start an in-home day care, usually called a family child care home, one way to get information on licensing requirements, areas with greater need for child care, set-up advice, training, etc. is to contact the Resource and Referral office in their county.
+For the reader who wanted to start an in-home day care, usually called a family child care home, one way to get information on licensing requirements, areas with greater need for child care, set-up advice, training, etc. is to contact the Resource and Referral office in their county.
 You can usually find the nearest one by looking in the phone directory, checking on the internet, or even calling a local day care and asking if they know it.
-I became licensed in September of 1997 and this organization has helped me considerably.
+This organization has helped me considerably.
 Most offices even have a lending library of curriculum kits and books to help you provide quality care.

 This is the most rewarding employment I have ever had.
 I get to work from my home and I touch the lives of children in a way most people don't get to experience.
 This is not without challenges as well, but I believe the payoff is too great to give this up!

 I am an at home care giver, and from my experience, it is a difficult field to get into.
 My advice is to go to the local library and research what the laws are in your state.
 Start small.
 Take on one or two children and see how you like it.
 It can be difficult to watch someone else's child because people have different beliefs on discipline, etc. Call local child care agencies and see what the going "rate" is per hour.
-In NY, I earn about $3.50 an hour and that is very low.
 It can be an extremely fulfilling career choice.
 I love my job.
 It allows me to stay at home with my two children and earn a few dollars extra for my family.

 Betty in Long Island, NY

 I have been providing care for 15 years, and I have learned a thing or two.
 There are two main things to be done in the early stages.
 First, find out which arm of the local government regulates child care, and learn all the pertinent rules.
-Second, write or call Redleaf Press and ask for a catalog.
-They have a wealth of books and helpful products.
-Their address is:
+Second, go to Redleaf Press and ask for a catalog.

 To save money in the beginning, I bought as much equipment and toys as I could at garage sale and thrift stores, and made sheets, curtains, pillows, doll clothes, etc. myself.
 Then I gradually bought new items as I could afford them.